Quick Answer

 The treaty separates these buckets for a reason.
 Article 7 covers business profits and Article 10 covers dividends.
 If a reviewer places your payment in the dividend bucket, the focus shifts quickly from entity design to treaty access, withholding, and anti-abuse screens.

 Under Article 10, the payer's state may tax dividends subject to treaty limits.
-For planning, use a placeholder until the current rate is confirmed: "Add current treaty rate after verification."
+Confirm the applicable treaty rate for your facts before using a reduced withholding position in planning.

 This route also carries interpretation risk.
 Recent practitioner reporting points to a restrictive administrative view in some reduced withholding scenarios and a separate lower-tax-court outcome allowing 0% withholding in a specific U.S. S corporation fact pattern.
 Those signals do not resolve LLC treatment and do not make dividend relief automatic for transparent or hybrid entities.